Country of origin: cambodia

 [i] What year did you arrive in France?

-[i] How many years did you stay in Thailand?
+[i] How long did you stay in Thailand?

-[r] In Thailand, only a few months.
+[r] I only stayed in Thailand for a few months.
 About three months.
-It was fast for me, because I was all alone.
-I had been waiting a long time, a month before, people kept telling me, I was angry, I said, I’m going to register to go to China.
-The day I signed up, that day, my legs hurt, I was called to leave, it didn’t work.
-They didn’t want me to leave, my legs hurt, they didn’t want me to leave.
-People said I was lying, in fact I couldn’t walk.
-I said, “Carry me and I’ll leave.”
+It was quick for me because I was alone.
+I had been waiting for a long time.
+A month before, they kept telling me I was angry and I said I was going to register to go to China.
+On the day I registered, that very day, my legs were aching, I was called to leave, but it didn’t work.
+They didn’t want me to leave, my legs were aching, they didn’t want me to leave.
+People said I was lying, but the fact was I couldn’t walk.
+I said, ‘Carry me and I’ll go.’
 They didn’t want me to go to China, they allowed me to go to France.
-There you go.
-I flew to France, arrived at the refugee camp in Herblay.
-In Herblay, I lived less than a week or two, then my husband came to pick me up.
+That’s it.
+I flew to France and arrived at the refugee camp in Herblay.
+I lived in Herblay for less than a week or two, then my husband came to get me.

 [i] Who?

-[r] Cadet, in the 9th.
+[r] Cadet, in the 9th arrondissement.
 Cadet.
-To live there for four months.
-I learned a little French, I learned to read the metro map.
-For the administrative procedures, they helped me to do them.
-When I arrived, I declared my true age, 33 years old.
-They told me, “Don’t do it!
-If you are 33 years old, you will not find a job.
-Now you have to declare that you are younger.”
-I said, “How many years younger?”
-They told me, “You are 33 years old, declare that you are 27 years old.
-That way you’ll find a job.”
-When I left the refugee home, I had no housing, everyone knew who to live with, I was the only one who didn’t know where to live.
-I didn’t have a place to live.
-So I phoned this young man who wanted to court me, I told him,”[husband’s name], now how I do it, I no longer have a place to live, they told me to leave, how I do it?
-They don’t care if I have knowledge or not, they tell me to look for people.”
-He said, in this case, that he had an uncle who lived in Tower 84, on the 14th floor.
-“Go live with him for a week, then we’ll look for a place to stay.
+I lived there for four months.
+I learnt a little French there, I learnt to read the metro map.
+They helped me with the administrative procedures.
+When I arrived, I declared my real age, 33.
+They said to me, ‘Don’t do that!
+If you’re 33, you won’t find work.
+Now you have to declare that you’re younger.’
+I said, ‘How many years younger?’
+They said, ‘You’re 33, say you’re 27.
+That way you’ll find work.’
+When I left the refugee centre, I had nowhere to live.
+Everyone else had people they knew who could put them up, but I was the only one who didn’t know where to go.
+I had nowhere to live.
+So I phoned that young man who wanted to court me, and I said to him, ‘[her husband’s name], now what do I do, I’ve got no place to live, they told me to leave, what do I do?
+They don’t care whether I have any acquaintances or not, they tell me to look for people.’
+He said that in that case he had an uncle who lived in Tower 84, on the 14th floor.
+‘Go and live with him for a week, then we’ll look for somewhere to live.
 I said, “That’s good too.”
-I asked him to live there for a week.
-After one or two days there, I signed up to work as an interim.
-To work at Renault, or I don’t know which factory.
-I didn’t know it, they took me there, I went there.
+I asked him if I could live there for a week.
+After a day or two there, I signed up to work as a temp.
+To work at Renault, or I can’t remember which factory.
+I didn’t know it, they took me there, I went.
 I was bold, I followed the others.
-When I got there, they told me to register, then they hired me.
-I worked there for two weeks, they saw that I was working well, they hired me on permanent contracts.
+When I got there, they told me to sign up, then they hired me.
+I worked there for two weeks, they saw that I worked well, they hired me on a permanent contract.
 I worked there… until about… Then my husband came to live with me.
-He was afraid I would be kidnapped… At the time, I lived in Aubervilliers, I lived in a room, 600 francs.
+He was afraid that I would be kidnapped… At the time, I was living in Aubervilliers, I was living in a room, 600 Francs.
 I lived alone.
-Across the street, there was a French couple.
-They had a good heart, they saw that I was living alone, they told me, “Aren’t you afraid?”
-And on weekends, I have friends who had a garment workshop, they said, “Come learn to use the sewing machine, on weekends, sew a little.
-On Saturdays, you don’t go anywhere, you stay home, and you’re all alone, take clothes to sew them.”
-I went to buy a sewing machine for 4,000 francs.
+Opposite me there was a French couple.
+They were kind-hearted, they could see that I lived alone, they said to me, ‘Aren’t you afraid?’
+And at the weekends, I had friends who had a dressmaking workshop, they said, ‘Come and learn how to use the sewing machine, at the weekends, sew a little.
+On Saturdays, you don’t go anywhere, you stay at home, and you’re all alone, so you sew clothes.’
+I went and bought a sewing machine for 4,000 francs.
 4,000 francs.
-I learned how to sew.
-At first out of ten, I only managed one.
+I learned to sew.
+At first, out of every ten, I only managed one.
 I couldn’t do it.
-I always pricked my fingers.
-A week later, I was able to do it.
-In a day or two, I make 300 or 400.
-One day, I was sewing 20 or 30 clothes.
-Before it was only one franc the garment.
-On weekends, I was sewing.
-I started making money.
-My husband was scared, he quickly came from Paris to move, to live there, it was very narrow.
-In addition, he brought two nephews to live with us.
+I kept pricking my fingers.
+A week later, I could do it.
+In a day or two, I’d make 300 or 400.
+One day, I sewed 20 or 30 items of clothing.
+Before, it was only a franc per item.
+At the weekend, I did sewing.
+I started to earn money.
+My husband was scared, he came quickly from Paris to move, to live in this place, it was very cramped.
+What’s more, he brought two nephews to live with us.
 There were four of us living there.
-In a very small room, we were so tight.
-I said, “That’s not possible.
-We have to find another place to live.”
+In a very small room, we were so cramped.
+I said, ‘It’s not possible.
+We have to find another place to live.’

-[i] And where did you live there?
-In 1984… In 1983, I lived in Tower 84.
+[i] And where were you living at the time?
+In 1984… In 1983, I was living in Tower 84.
 I was living in Tower 84 when I got married.
-Then I had children, I had 3 when I lived in Tower 84, until one of my children was 6 years old.
-When I had children, I asked for social housing, which I had at Chateau des Rentiers.
+Then I had children, I had three of them when I was living in Tower 84, until one of my children was six years old.
+When I had children, I applied for social housing, which I got in Chateau des Rentiers.
 Until today.
-My children are all grown up, they are all married, my husband has died.
+My children are all grown up, they are all married, my husband has passed away.
 Now I live alone.
-[Laughs] My life up to now, that’s all.
+[Laughter] That’s my life until today, that’s all.
 That’s my story.
-[Laughs]
+[Laughter]

-[i] When you arrived in Paris, you learned to sew, you were always a seamstress?
+[i] When you arrived in Paris, you learnt to sew.
+Have you always been a seamstress?

-[r] I wasn’t a seamstress, I worked for the French.
-At first, I worked… in the factory, then I had three children, then I stopped, I was unemployed.
-After unemployment, I worked part-time to get back to work… I was ironing laundry.
-I was ironing tablecloths.
-For French people, for three months.
-At the end of the 3-month contract, I was renewed, after 6 months, I stopped.
+[r] I wasn’t a seamstress, I worked for French people.
+To begin with, I worked… in a factory, then I had three children, then I stopped, I was unemployed.
+After being unemployed, I worked part-time as an ironing woman… I ironed clothes.
+I ironed tablecloths.
+For the French, for 3 months.
+At the end of the 3-month contract, I was renewed, and after 6 months, I stopped.
 Then I was unemployed.
-During the unemployment, I went to do… do what…?
-I was babysitting my children at home, I babysat other children at the same time.
-Then my husband was also unemployed, we were both unemployed, we didn’t work.
-We were receiving state aid.
-It was in 19… In 19… I don’t know what year, I found work at Charles de Gaulle Airport, I worked there until I retired.
+While I was unemployed, I went to do… what did I do…?
+I looked after my children at home, and I looked after other children at the same time.
+Then my husband was also unemployed, we were both unemployed, we weren’t working.
+We were receiving state benefits.
+It was in 19… In 19… I can’t remember which year, I found work at Charles de Gaulle airport, I worked there until I retired.

-[r] I was cleaning up.
+[f] I cleaned.
 I worked there for 8 years.
-I always alternated between work and unemployment.
-I worked until my children all got married.
-Today, I am retired.
-[Laughs] That’s my story, that’s all.
+I was always alternating between work and unemployment.
+I worked until all my children got married.
+Now I’m retired.
+[Laughter] That’s my story, that’s all.

 [i] You have three children, right?